 Uneven solder paste: Pads that have too much solder paste applied are, unsurprisingly, more prone to forming solder bridges between neighboring pads.
 If too much paste is being applied consistently, either across a board or between different boards, you should consider decreasing the stencil aperture dimensions or the stencil thickness in your design.

-Stencil resolution: Another common stencil issue is having poor resolution or jagged edges.
+Stencil resolution: Another stencil issue is having poor resolution or jagged edges.
 If the edges of the stencil aren’t clean, you’re more likely to have too much solder applied, uneven application, or a lack of definition around the edge of the joint.
 All of these situations are an open invitation to solder bridges shorting your pads together.

 Stencils Aren’t All to Blame for Your PCB Design Going from Painting to Palette

-Like working with paint, you can end up with solder paste in locations where you don't want it.
+Like working with paint, you can end up with heat exchanger solder paste in locations where you don't want it.
 The finished product is also affected by how the materials are handled after their application, though.
 Like paint cracking when it dries too fast, solder reflow temperatures have to be just right for a proper outcome.

-Smearing: A less common issue is a solder paste application that smears or slumps on the surface of the board.
+Smearing: A less issue is a solder paste application that smears or slumps on the surface of the board.
 If you have a smear, you’ll lose clean edges no matter how sharp your stencil.
 Part of smearing is getting solder applied in unwanted areas.
 Sometimes this isn’t a major problem—just weakening the joint—but it is easy for the solder to form a short too.

 Reflow: If the temperature profile you use for solder reflow isn’t correct, the solder paste may not be adequately melted when you need it to bond to components.
 Initial temperature ramp rates are particularly troublesome.
 Too hot and too fast and your solder paste may flow away from designated pads.